gulanr/ntp-doc/design/hardware/instrumentation.md

 [Type K thermocouples](../../assets/datasheets/JMTSS.pdf) are used to measure the flow temperature at several locations.
 Flow temperature is measured upstream of the test article, at the mid-point of the test article, and downstream of the test article.
 The temperature of the heat sink is also take for safety limits.
 Each of the four thermocouples are ungrounded MGO probes with a 1/8 in.
 SS 304 sheath.

 To perform temperature measurement, [MAX31855](../../assets/datasheets/MAX31855.pdf) chips are used.
 These chips are 14-bit analog to digital converters which communicate via read-only SPI.
 A 0.1 uF capacitor is placed between VIN and GND on each chip to filter the input, and a 10 nF capacitor is placed between the thermocouple leads to filter out noise.
 Each of the chips share the DO (data output) and CLK (clock) lines, but each is assigned its own CS (chip select) line.
-Example Arduino may be found [here](https://github.com/Zanduino/MAX31855/blob/master/examples/Demo/Demo.ino).
+Example Arduino firmware may be found [here](https://github.com/Zanduino/MAX31855/blob/master/examples/Demo/Demo.ino).

 |![Thermocouple ADC](../../assets/images/thermocouple_adc.png)|
 |:-:|